 Getting biometric data during a physician’s office visit generally costs between $100 and $200.
 It’s cheaper for groups that are self-insured to do screening on site.

-But if your organization is fully insured, employees can get their biometric data measured for free as part of their preventative services which are now covered by most health plans.
+However, if your organization is fully insured, employees can get their biometric data measured for free as part of their preventative services (which are now covered by most health plans).
 Take-home biometric screening kits cost between $40 and $50 each.

-Besides the cost of the actual screening, there are other costs that employers need to know about.
+Besides the actual biometric screening cost, there are other costs that employers need to know about.
 Encouraging employees to do a biometric screening will cause some employees to have a physician’s visit and possibly start taking medications.
 That office visit and those new medications are additional costs that can add up.

 I am currently involved in an analysis of the pharmaceutical costs for a wellness program.
 Early evaluations suggest that employees who do biometric screenings have higher pharmaceutical costs than those who do not.

-This is to be expected since the most common medical treatment for elevated health risks is medication.
+This is to be expected, since the most common medical treatment for elevated health risks is medication.
 Biometric screening is the right thing to do to prevent chronic diseases and early death, but workplaces should realize that with all preventative services there is an associated cost.
 However, this initial cost will likely be significantly less than the cost of disease management if the problem being treated by medication is left unchecked.

 There are a lot of good options to get screening work done.
 The bigger challenge is to organize and track the screening data you collect.

-Employees open the app and take a picture of their biometric screening form which is automatically uploaded to a secure file.
-The WellSteps staff then verifies that the information is complete and uploads the biometric values so that it integrates with personal health assessment data.
+Employees open the app and take a picture of their biometric screening form, which is automatically uploaded to a secure file.
+The WellSteps staff then verifies that the information is complete and uploads the biometric values so that it integrates with the WellSteps Personal Health Assessment data.

 How Often Should Employees Get Screened?